-CAUTION: Do not let motor run continuously before the pumps are primed.
+Do not let motor run continuously before the pumps are primed.

-- 1. Make sure the pump case is filled with clean, filtered fluid identical to that used in the rest of the system (see Filter and Lubrication page 5).
-The pump case must be full at all times to ensure proper lubrication of internal components. - 2.
-Verify that piping is completed and any inlet valves are open to prevent cavitation or aeration of the pump. - 3.
-Confirm that the direction of rotation of the motor matches the pump installed ( see Check Motor Rotation page 3). - 4.
-Jog start the motor with the pump unloaded and operate until the air is bled from the system. - 5.
-Check the pump for external leakage, abnormal noise, and vibration.
+1. Make sure the pump case is filled with clean, filtered fluid identical to that used in the rest of the system (see "Lubrication" on page 2).
+The pump case must be full at all times to ensure proper lubrication of internal components.

+2. Verify that piping is completed and any inlet valves are open to prevent cavitation or aeration of the pump.

+3. Confirm that the direction of rotation of the motor matches the pump installed (see "Check Motor Rotation" on page 3).

+4. Jog start the motor with the pump unloaded and operate until the air is bled from the system.

+5. Check the pump for external leakage, abnormal noise, and vibration.

-Figure 6 - Suction Valve
+Figure 6.
+Suction Valve

-Figure 7 - Prime Pump Location
+Figure 7.
+Prime Pump Location